wangziqi2013/wangziqi2013.github.io/_posts/2019-02-01-Scalable-Logging_through-Emerging-Non-Volatile-Memory.markdown

 to make sure that log entries in each bucket are also sorted by GSN.
 Note that since log entries are ordered by GSN in a log buffer, the sorting is similar to multi-way merge in a merge sort algorithm.
 Then, in the second stage, buckets are assigned to recovery threads, and log entries are replayed in the order they are inserted into the buckets.

+On a disk-based log buffer implementation, when a transaction commits, log entries whose LSNs are smaller than or equal to the transaction's last LSN must be forced back to the disk, as required by WAL.
+With distributed logging, this becomes more challenging, because now log entries below a certain GSN can be scattered in multiple log objects.
+Even worse, with NVM technology, the NVM is the new disk, while processor cache becomes the new buffer pool.